cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ![](engine-customization/open-engine.png)

 If you want to get the latest version that is currently under development, you need to first fork or clone the original version of the JavaScript engine from github.
-You have to make sure the repo is at the corresponding branch.
-For example to customize engine for __Cocos Creator v1.6.2__ you'd need to checkout `v1.6` branch; for __Cocos Creator v1.7.1__ you'd need to checkout `v1.7` branch.
 Once cloning is completed, go to the repo's folder in command-line shell.

 ![](engine-customization/download-repo-js.png)

+**Attention**: You have to make sure the repo is at the corresponding branch.
+For example:

+- **master/develop** branch: Branch used for current latest version
+- **vX.Y-release** branch: The branch that corresponds to the x.y version
+- **vX.Y** branch: Same as the vX.Y-release branch, mainly used for example projects
+- **next** branch: Branch for large refactoring, if are document and API warehouse, then used for 2.0 branch

+It is generally recommended to use the same version of the vX.Y-release branch as the Creator used, and if it is not found, use the master branch

 ### 1.2 Install NPM Dependencies